AdobeDocs/experience-manager-65.en/help/forms/developing/protecting-documents-policies.md

 For code examples using the Document Security service, see the following Quick Start:

-* “Quick Start (SOAP mode): Applying a policy to a Word document using the Java API”
+* “Quick Start (SOAP mode): Applying a policy to a Word document using the Java API"

 ### Apply a policy to a Word document using the web service API {#apply-a-policy-to-a-word-document-using-the-web-service-api}